stephenmichaelf/stephenmichaelf.github.io/drafts/PublicSpeaking-OpenAI.md

-In this post I show how to analyze your speaking words per minute using the OpenAI Audio Transcription API.
+In this post I show you how to analyze your speaking words per minute using the OpenAI Audio Transcription API.

 # Background

 We recently had a meeting at work where people shared their team's accomplishments from the previous quarter and what they would be doing in the upcoming quarter.

-As I usually do, I prepared some slides with images and content before to try and make things entertaining and also informative.
-I also prepped a few times by walking through what I would say, without scripting too much.
+As I usually do, I prepared slides to try and make things entertaining and informative.
+I also prepped a few times by walking through what I would say, without making it too rigid.

 The meeting went well and I thought I did a solid job sharing what our team had done.
-I felt really comfortable sharing the content and felt like I went at a good pace.
-I let my wife know, she smiled, and I didn't think much of it.
+I felt comfortable sharing the content and felt like I went at a good pace.
+I let my wife know, she smiled and said "Great job!", and I didn't think much of it.

 After these meetings someone usually shares a recording for people who couldn't make it.
 When my manager did that, I figured I would give it a quick watch to see how my part went.

-To my surprise, I was talking much much much faster than I thought I was :)
+To my surprise, I was talking much faster than I thought I was :)

 Right away I went to tell my wife and she smiled.
 My office is upstairs but not closed in.
 She had heard me talking and knew it was too fast but didn't want to say anything.

-So clearly there was a significant gap between how others were seeing me present and my self perception.
+At this point I realized there was a gap between my self perceived speaking speed and my actual speaking speed.

-TODO: Not sigificant.
-But a gap.
-Something to work on to get better!
-It's an important skill and good ROI to improve it.
-But it's not easy.
-And maybe not fun?

 # Looking for a solution

 My first response in situations like this is to figure out how to improve.
-So I immediately started looking for books and public speaking coaches, of which there are quite a few!
+So I immediately started looking for books and public speaking coaches, of which there are many.

-Unfortunately, a lot of the public speaking coaches did not appear to be available or were more expensive than what I wanted to spend.
+Unfortunately, a lot of the public speaking coaches are not available or were more expensive than what I wanted to spend.
+I also didn't want to go through the process of reaching out, scheduling a meeting, interviewing them, etc.

 What I really want is to understand what makes for good public speaking and then get an objective assessment of how I am doing, so that I can improve.